anschino/ccsl/page_research_conferences_domestic.md

 11. Refat Khan, __Jihwan Moon__,
 __"Disguised Full-Duplex Transmission-Aided Covert Communications,"__
-to be presented at 2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
+2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
 2023.

 10. MD Sakil Hasan, __Jihwan Moon__,
 __"Compress-and-Forward Relay-Aided Covert Communications,"__
-to be presented at 2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
+2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
 2023.

 9. Juchan Kim, __Jihwan Moon__,
 __"An Empirical Investigation of a Cross Site Scripting (XSS) Attack With Bypassing a Blacklist of a Web Application,"__
-to be presented at 2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
+2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
 2023.

 8. Refat Khan, __Jihwan Moon__,
 __"Fronthaul Designs for Proactive Eavesdropping With Relays,"__